Joshua Peter Bell: Early life

 Bell was born in Kildare, Ireland, eldest son of Thomas Bell and his wife Sarah, née Alexander.
 The family emigrated to Australia around 1830.
 He attended the Sydney College and King's School, Parramatta.
-In 1848, Bell became joint manager of Jimbour Station in Darling Downs, Queensland with his brother Alexander after his father had taken over the lease of the property.
+In 1848, Bell became joint manager of Jimbour Station in Darling Downs, then part of the Colony of New South Wales with his brother Alexander after his father had taken over the lease of the property.
 Bell soon assumed sole control of the station due to his astute management that saw the station becoming one of the most respected in the area.

 Parliamentary career

 Early parliamentary career

 Due to his status as a prominent landholder, Bell was invited to stand in the elections in 1862 for the seat of West Moreton.
 He won this seat with a considerable majority and remained in office for six years.
 In 1868 he stood for the seat of Northern Downs (Dalby), the local constituency of Jimbour Station, in the Legislative Assembly of Queensland.
 He was successful in this election and continued to hold the seat for eleven years.